Startup-Data/SatLunNeh/Website/Wordpress/README.md

-# This is about the wordpress try for this project.
+# This is about the WordPress try for this project.

 ## Question asked: